grpc/proposal/L46-python-compression-api.md

 `ServicerContext` interface.
 This will allow servers to set the compression method for an individual response.

+If a type of compression is specified both at channel or server creation time and for an individual message, then the type of compression specified for the invidual message will be used.

+If a type of compression is neither specified at channel or server creation nor for an individual message, then no compression will be used.

 ### Examples

 At channel creation time.